seamplex/feenox/README.markdown

 so.
 And if they do not know how to program, the have the freedom to hire a programmer to do it without needing to ask permission to the original authors.
-Even more, [the documentation] is released under the terms of the [GNU Free Documentation License] so these new (or modified) features can be properly documented as well.
+Even more, [the documentation] is released under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License] so these new (or modified) features can be properly documented as well.

 Nevertheless, since these original authors are the copyright holders, they still can use it to either enforce or prevent further actions from